lilscily/purwadhika-capstone-project/README.md

 ## 👩‍💻 Author

-Capstone project module 1 at Purwadhika Digital Technology School.
+This project was created as part of my learning journey during the early stages of a Data Science and Machine Learning bootcamp at **Purwadhika Digital Technology School**.

+It demonstrates basic Python programming, data structures, and terminal-based UI interaction using the `tabulate` library.